ikws4/ldtk2defold/README.md

 This creates a problem when the converter tries to generate a collection with an unsupported component.
 However, any added gameobject prototypes and thier instance properties are not overwritten.

 However, if the properties of an collection instance are changed, Defold will throw an error regarding duplicate node.
 For this specific reason, generating main collections is marked as experimental.

+There is another backend parser that is being developed that will address this issue.

 ## Credits